-Turnitin may be used for Open Book exam submissions.
+Turnitin may be used for online open-book and in-person typed exam submissions.

 The Examination Board shall deal wholly with cases of poor academic practice in submitted work and open-book online examinations where the material under review is small and does not exceed 10% of the whole.